 Consistent with its public policy objectives, the PDIC has the following mandates:

-Liquidation of Closed Banks.
+Receivership of Closed Banks.

 PDIC proceeds with the liquidation process upon order of the Monetary Board of the Bangko Sentral ng Pilipinas (BSP).
-The assets of the closed bank are managed and eventually disposed to settle claims of creditors in accordance with the preference and concurrence of credits as provided by the Civil Code of the Philippines.
+The assets of the closed bank are managed and eventually disposed of to settle claims of creditors in accordance with the preference and concurrence of credits as provided by the Civil Code of the Philippines.

 Membership with PDIC is mandatory for all banks licensed by the BSP to operate in the Philippines: